CityOfNewOrleans/JTMP-Data-Exchange-Specs/schemas/CourtEvent_iepd/CourtEventExchange.md

 ## Preceding Exchange:

-Booking - First Appearance would be scheduled with the Magistrate case number. or
-Charge Screening Action (new Criminal charges filed - from District Attorney).
-Scheduled events will carry the Criminal Case number (after allotment).
-Case Initiation (new criminal case established, Court publishes Case Number and Filed Charges)​
+* Booking - Each booking automatically schedules a First Appearance and a 701 Hearing, based on the court clerk's business logic for scheduling.
+* Charge Filing - Filed Charges received from the DA will automatically schedule an Arraignment based on the court clerk's business logic for scheduling.

 ## Triggering Event:

+1. The following actions trigger a CourtEvent tagged with a MessageOperationCode of "add":
-1. Judge orders an event (hearing) to be scheduled
+   * Judge orders an event (hearing) to be scheduled
-2. Court clerk addes the scheduled event to a court case docket
+   * Minute adds the scheduled event to a court case
-3. A Court Clerk updates an existing scheduled event when it is cancelled, continued or rescheduled.
+   * Booking or Charge Filing automatically schedule the events described above.
+2. The following actions will trigger a CourtEvent tagged with a MessageOperationCode of "update":
+    * Details such as the type of Hearing are changed
+3. The following actions will trigger a CourtEvent tagged with a MessageOperationCode of "delete":
+    * A hearing is cancelled.
+The minute clerk or clerk will remove the hearing from the court case, without deleting the record

+## Message Operation Codes
+This exchange uses a metadata tag, MessageOperationCode to direct the receiving system how to process events.
+[Implementation Guidance](https://github.com/CityOfNewOrleans/JTMP-Data-Exchange-Specs/blob/main/schemas/CaseUpdates_iepd/artifacts/Implementation%20Guidance.md) provides detail on how to implement.

 ## Real-World Effects: